Cristian Brocchi: AC Milan (third spell)

 Brocchi made a career high 29 Serie A appearances in the 2006–07 season.
 Although Emerson arrived in the 2007–08, Brocchi continued to appear regularly making 24 appearances, 10 as starter, effectively becoming manager Carlo Ancelotti's first choice replacement in midfield.

 Lazio

 Milan and Lazio reached an agreement for a permanent transfer for Brocchi on 29 August 2008.
 He signed a three-year deal with Lazio and just cost Lazio a nominal transfer fee.
 His first season was successful as he won the Coppa Italia, Lazio's fifth Coppa Italia title.

-Following the 2012–13 season, Brocchi and Lazio announced his retirement due to on-going injury problems.
+Following the 2012–13 season, Brocchi and Lazio announced his retirement due to ongoing injury problems.

 International career

 Brocchi made his international debut and only appearance for the Italy national team under Roberto Donadoni, in a 1–1 friendly home draw against Turkey, on 15 November 2006.

 Managerial career

 Early career

 On 12 April 2016, Brocchi was appointed the head coach of Milan for his first senior managerial position, after previously serving as the coach of the AC Milan youth team, replacing Siniša Mihajlović after his sacking.
 On 28 June 2016, Brocchi was replaced by Vincenzo Montella.

 Brocchi served as head coach of Serie B club Brescia during the 2016–17 season, being removed from his managerial duties on 12 March 2017 due to poor results.
 He worked as Fabio Capello's assistant at Jiangsu Suning during the 2017 Chinese Super League.